 The team performed simulations with a model of the Earth’s radiation belts for the period from late August 2012 to early October 2012.
 The simulation, conducted using the physics of ultra-relativistic electrons and space weather conditions monitored by ground stations, matched the observations from NASA’s Van Allen Probes mission extraordinarily well, confirming the team’s theory about the new ring.

 “We have a remarkable agreement between our model and observations, both encompassing a wide range of energies,” said Dmitriy Subbotin, a former graduate student of Shprits and current UCLA staff research associate.

 “I believe that, with this study, we have uncovered the tip of the iceberg,” Shprits said.
-“We still need to fully understand how these electrons are accelerated, where they originate and how the dynamics of the belts is different for different storms.”
+“We still need to fully understand how these electrons are accelerated, where they originate, and how the dynamics of the belts are different for different storms.”